Jack Reardon (rugby league): Playing career

-Reardon came from Ballina, New South Wales to play for the Marist Brothers club of the Lismore district.
+Born in Nambour, Queensland, Reardon came from Ballina, New South Wales to play for the Marist Brothers club in Lismore.
 He achieved selection for the New South Wales rugby league team before being lured north in 1936 to play in the Brisbane Rugby League premiership for the Norths club.
-In his first year in Brisbane he was selected to represent Queensland, and the following year he was named vice-captain for the 1937-38 Kangaroo Tour.
+In his first year in Brisbane he was selected to represent Queensland, and the following year he was named vice-captain for the 1937–38 Kangaroo tour.
 He is listed on the Australian Players Register as Kangaroo No. 212.
-He captained his club, Norths, to a premiership in 1938 and in 1939 was named captain of Queensland.
+He played in 4 Tests.
+Reardon captained his club, Norths, to a premiership in 1938 and in 1939 was named captain of Queensland.
 He won another premiership with Norths in 1940.

 Post-playing career

 Reardon later became a football journalist for Brisbane's Courier Mail.
 He suggested the adoption of 'state of origin' selection rules as far back as 1964 but was met with derision from New South Wales.
 He died in 1991.

 For his thirty years' service as the Courier Mail's senior rugby league writer, in 2006 he was inducted into Suncorp Stadium's Sports Media Hall of Fame.
 On 16 August 2008, the year of the Centenary of Rugby League, Norths Devils announced their greatest team ever, naming Reardon at centre.